SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/data_description.rst

 where N\ :sub:`scan` is the total number of grating scans in the input file.
 Note that the wavelengths are still irregularly sampled at this point, due to the differing wavelength solutions for each grating scan and spatial pixel.
-All arrays in the output FITS file (FLUX, STDDEV, LAMBDA, XS, and YS) now have dimensions 25 x (16 \* N\ :sub:`scan`).
+All arrays in the output FITS file (FLUX, STDDEV, LAMBDA, XS, YS, RA, and DEC) now have dimensions 25 x (16 \* N\ :sub:`scan`).

 For the OTF mode, only a single grating scan exists.
-The output FLUX, STDDEV, XS, and YS arrays for this mode have dimensions 25 x 16 x N\ :sub:`ramp`.
+The output FLUX, STDDEV, XS, YS, RA, and DEC arrays for this mode have dimensions 25 x 16 x N\ :sub:`ramp`.
 Since the wavelength solution does not depend on the sky position, the LAMBDA array has dimensions 25 x 16.